-1) Start your calls with an agenda and a question.
+1. Start your calls with an agenda and a question.

 Always ask your prospect to review your agenda and confirm it makes sense.
-Steamrolling your prospect is the opposite of authority -- there’s a huge difference between being controlling and being in control (more on that later).
+Steamrolling your prospect is the opposite of authority — there’s a huge difference between being controlling and being in control (more on that later).
 Be flexible and willing to adapt if that’s what your prospect wants.

-The question signals that while you’re in control, you’re not going to force your prospect into anything.
+Your leading question signals that while you’re in control, you’re not going to force your prospect into anything.
 You care what they have to say.
 Some examples of good opening questions include: